walkerRnD/codebuff/npm-app/README.md

-# The AI tool for senior engineers
+# The AI coder for serious engineers

-Go faster every day, even in large codebases!
+Use Manicode to write code faster every day.

+Intended for experienced engineers in large codebases.

-Run `manicode` from your terminal.
-Tell it what to do.
-It will read and write to files in your project to swiftly accomplish tasks.
+1. Run `manicode` from your terminal.
+2. Tell it what to do.
+3. It will read and write to files in your project to produce the code you want.

 ## Installation